LostLightProjects/jellyfin-skill/README.md

 * "add to (playlist name)"
 * "add to fun mix"

+You can create a new playlist
+* "Create a playlist called (playlist name)

 ## Set up
 Go to https://account.mycroft.ai/skills
 Make sure to enter in your jellyfin server URL and login credentials.